Luna-0508/PriceTableStarter/README.md

 # PriceTable
-Project from Te Web Developer Bootcamp by Colt Steele.
+Project from The Web Developer Bootcamp by Colt Steele.

-Working on Flexbox.
+Play with CSS: working on Flexbox and a bit media queries.